JunhengSun/ColorKit/README.md

   * The number of steps in the gradient
 * It returns an array of ColorKit, with the length equal to the specified number of steps

-### Example: Gradual Transition from White to Blue
+### Example✍️: Gradual Transition from White to Blue

 * Example Code: `ColorKit.colorGradient(new ColorKit(255,255,255), new ColorKit(0,0,255), 5)`
 * Result Visualization:
 * | ![](resources/ColorGradient1.png)    | ![](resources/ColorGradient2.png) | ![](resources/ColorGradient3.png) | ![](resources/ColorGradient4.png) | ![](resources/ColorGradient5.png) |
     | --- |-----------------------------------|-----------------------------------|-----------------------------------|-----------------------------------|
-* **Note**: For demonstration purposes, the number of steps is set to 5.
+* **❗Note**: For demonstration purposes, the number of steps is set to 5.
 If you increase the number of steps to 50 or more, the transition becomes much smoother, resulting in an enhanced visual experience.

-## Color Blending
+## 🎨 Color Blending

 When using certain rendering tools, such as PApplet, newly generated images may overwrite previously rendered images. colorBlending provides a way to blend colors, allowing you to render overlapping parts with a combined color, making the transitions seamless and less abrupt.

-**Note**: This module does not handle transparency.
+**❕Note**: This module does not handle transparency.

 * colorBlending is a static method that takes:
   * Color1: The first color to blend.